 - Enhanced Decision Making Skills

 People generally assume that entrepreneurs and leaders are adept to overcome the roadblocks and stressors of everyday life, but the reality is, they face a different kind of stress which can be really challenging to manage.
-Being mindful of your stressors and the stressors of your team allow you to raise your consciousness and implement systems and processes along with discipline and lots of patience to overcome stressful situations smoothly.
+Being conscious of the stressors of your team as well as your own, will enable you to implement systems and solutions as they arise.

-Below are five positive traits that mindful leaders exhibit which create a positive impact and enhances the lives and careers of their employees.
+Irrespective of the decisions and solutions, below are five distinguished traits of mindful leaders, which create a positive impact and enhance the lives and careers of their employees.

-- Making Thoughtful Decisions: As leaders, we make several decisions every day, but the question is,are you making decisions with your head or heart?
+- Making Thoughtful Decisions: As leaders, we make several decisions every day, but the question is, are you making decisions with your head or heart?
 A mindful leader uses both to make good decisions.
-Do a quick check with your mind, your heart, come to a resolution and move on.
+While taking decisions, it can be essential to consider their impact on the company along with employees since neglecting your team can negatively impact employee experience.
+Hence, do a quick check with your mind, your heart, come to a resolution, and move on.

 - Empowering Team Members: The performance of your team members improves when you empower and trust them.
 Many employees will make a decision different to what you would have made, but there can be more than one solution to every problem.
 The most important thing is what’s right, and not who’s right.
 Releasing the “how” and focusing more on the “what” will not only create less stress on you, but it will improve your team’s morale in the process.